GSG-G13/research-topics/sql_nosql/README.md

 - May sacrifice data consistency for scalability, as some NoSQL databases offer eventual consistency rather than ACID transactions
 - Not as suited for structured data with complex relationships as SQL databases.

+## When to Use Each and Why
+- SQL databases are typically a good choice when the data is structured and the relationships between different pieces of data are well-defined.
+For example, SQL databases are commonly used for transactional systems, where data consistency and integrity are critical.
+NoSQL databases, on the other hand, are a good choice when the data is unstructured or semi-structured and the schema may change frequently.
+NoSQL databases are also well-suited for large-scale, high-availability systems that require low-latency access to data, such as real-time analytics or content delivery networks.
 ### Them main differences

 |             | SQL                                          | NoSQL                                                                |